annotation/text-fabric/docs/About/Corpora.md

     you get the data when you do the [incantation](../Api/App.md#incantation).

-    The TF data is fairly compact
+    The TF data is fairly compact,
-    (25 MB for the Hebrew Bible,
-    2,1 MB for the Peshitta,
-    2,1 MB for the Syriac New Testament,
-    1.6 MB for the Uruk corpus).

     ??? caution "Size of data"
-        There might be sizable additional data (550 MB images for the Uruk corpus).
+        There might be sizable additional data for some corpora, images for example.
         In that case, take care to have a good internet connection when you use the Text-Fabric browser for the first time.